Vista del Camino Community Center

 Monetary donations can be made to Concerned Citizens for Community Health (CCCH), and mailed to Vista’s address or made online .
 Donations to CCCH, a qualifying charity under tax code 501(c)3, are tax deductible.

-With your generous donations, Vista del Camino and Concerned Citizens for Community Health help up to 500 families in need have a brighter holiday season each year through our Adopt-a-Family Holiday Program.
-This Holiday program wouldn't be possible without the generous support of the community.
+With your generous donations, Vista del Camino Center and Scottsdale Community Partners help up to 400 families in need have a brighter holiday season each year through our Holiday Adopt-a-Family Program.
+This program matches income-eligible families with sponsors who provide food and gifts for the Holidays.

 - Needs assessment, information and referral